-With its bold colourful backdrops, charismatic instructors, Obé doesn’t conform to what fitness apps should be and instead, follows its heart and provides a very unique experience.
+With its bold colourful backdrops and charismatic instructors, Obé doesn’t conform to what fitness apps should be and instead, follows its heart and provides a very unique experience.

 If you want to get fit, but have fun at the same time, Obé is a great choice.
 Many fitness apps fall victim of being too serious and assume everyone wants an intense, high tempo, energetic coach… but if you want a coach with their own distinct personality, Obe is the perfect fit.

 We selected Obé as best for community as you really do feel a part of a larger, caring community as soon as you join.
-The focus on live classes, instead of just on-demand workouts, means you really feel like you get to know the coaches.
+The focus on live classes, instead of just on-demand workouts, means you really feel like you get to know the coaches too.